 6. Send toothbrushes and toothpastes to Maningrida’s appeal via Babbarra Women’s Centre — PMB 102, Winnellie NT 0822

 7. Challenge that racist uncle at your next BBQ.
 You don’t need to be aggressive, but every time we say nothing in the face of racism, we are silently siding with them

-8. Attend a Survival Day gathering: there’s events and marches across the country, so show up and lend your support!
+8. Attend a Survival Day gathering or any Indigenous led protest: there’s events and marches across the country, so show up and lend your support!

 9. Buy a T-shirt or mug from talented designer, Kira Djinalie “Captain Cook was cooked!”, or “I live on stolen land”.

 10. Now that Dutton has declared war on Bruce Pascoe, you could show your support for Bruce and buy his brilliant book, Dark Emu or buy Young Dark Emu for your kids.
 It’s a good way to truth tell about our nation’s First Peoples ingenuity.

 11. Contribute to the campaign to support First Nation mob affected by the bush fire crisis.
 Here’s a couple:

 • South Coast Bush Fire Relief & Recovery Service GoFundMe, — Indigenous Crises Response

 • Fire Relief Fund for First Nations Communities

 12. Turn up for blak fullas and weaponise whatever privileges you have access to.
 More often privileges are simple things like time, access to venues, access to content, having a platform that you can share.